Milford Sound vs Doubtful Sound: Which to Choose?

 Do you want my honest answer to this?
 If so… the answer is: do both!
 If you can afford it and have the time, visiting both Milford Sound and Doubtful Sound is well worth-it.
 As I’ve mentioned above, both are similar, but so different at the same time.

 Milford Sound is an unmissable spot in New Zealand.
 You’ll get to experience the iconic Mitre Peak and the dramatic Fiordland landscape.
 Doubtful Sound shows off the true scale of the area and offers a much more peaceful experience.
 I visited Milford Sound several times during my time in New Zealand, so I was skeptical about needing to visit Doubtful Sound, but I am so glad I did.
+It was such a unique experience and one of my highlights from New Zealand.

 What if you can only do one?
 This is a tough one.
 However, if you can only do one, I’d probably say go to Milford Sound.
 I’m not sure any visit to New Zealand would be complete without seeing the spectacular Milford Sound.
 The road to Milford Sound is also full of beautiful stops including some spectacular hikes.